adamsteer/f4g-oceania-pdal/workshop/4-python-and-pdal.md

 Pretty simple, right?
 Your Python function can get as complex as you like.
 Just remember that PDAL's `read, process, write` strategy extends to its external language bindings as well.

-You can also declare Python functions entirely within a pipeline:
+You can also declare Python functions entirely within a pipeline.
+This is the same workflow using just a PDAL pipeline:
 ```
 [
   {